LouisDesdoigts/dLux/docs/API/optics.md

 5. The pixel scale of the final PSF

 !!! tip "Units"
-    Most code in dLux is written in SI units, but this class breaks from this convention, with `psf_pixel_scale` taken in units of arcseconds typical of astronomical optical sysetms.
+    Most code in ∂Lux is written in SI units, but this class breaks from this convention, with `psf_pixel_scale` taken in units of arcseconds.

 !!! tip "Apertures"
-    The 'aperture' parameter can also be supplied as an array, where it will treated as a array of transmission values!
+    The `aperture` parameter can also be supplied as an array, where it will treated as an array of transmission values!

-The following code snippet shows how to construct a simple optical system and propagate a point source through it.
+The following code snippet shows how to construct a simple angular optical system and propagate a point source through it.

 ```python